Mia06-coder/requirement-analysis/README.md

 - **Requirement Validation**
   Ensures the documented requirements are accurate, complete, and approved by all stakeholders before proceeding to design and development.

+## 📐 Types of Requirements

+### ✅ Functional Requirements
+Functional requirements specify **what the system should do**, i.e. the behaviours and features.

+**Examples for Booking Management System**:
+- **User Registration & Login**: Users must create accounts and sign in.
+- **Search Properties**: Users can search for available properties by location and dates.
+- **Manage Listings**: Hosts can add, update, or delete property listings.
+- **Booking Flow**: Users select available rooms, proceed through booking, and receive notifications.
+### ⚙️ Non-functional Requirements
+Non-functional requirements define **how the system performs**, focusing on the system’s operation qualities.

+**Examples for Booking Management System**:
+- **Low Latency**: Fast response times for search and booking operations.
+- **High Availability**: System remains operational even during peak usage.
+- **Scalability**: Able to handle increased load as user base or listings grow.
+- **Consistency**: Prevent double bookings by ensuring transactional accuracy.